Chapter 15 : The Informants

 ‘Just before she was killed, Lily agreed with Dumbledore to accept the post of Potions Mistress for the year.
 I only received it when she was … unable,’ he looked away from Harry with what looked like grief; something Harry had never before thought him capable of.
 ‘Now get out!’ he shouted, ‘and don’t bother me again with such nonsense, or it will be points from Gryffindor and a detention.’

 Harry changed directions and started to rush toward the headmaster’s office.
-Once in front of the large Gargoyle he said ‘Fizzing Whizbee’ and waited for it to hop out of his way before climbing the spiralling staircase as quickly as he could.
-Harry found Dumbledore busy scribbling a note at his desk.
-He sat down across from him and waited patiently while he finished, looking around the familiar room.
+He found Dumbledore busy scribbling a note at his desk, so sat down across from him and waited patiently while he finished, looking around the familiar room.
 The sorting hat was mumbling today, odd lines of rhyme that must have been bits of next year’s song, and Harry noticed that Fawkes was quite small and young on his perch.
 He must have recently experienced a burning day.

 Looking up at the portraits of previous Headmasters and Headmistresses, most of whom were still fast asleep or at least feigning it, Harry noticed a new one that he had missed the last time he was there.
 Next to the portrait of Headmaster Dippet was a new empty frame.
 Under the vacant space was a golden inscription with the name Delores Umbridge.
 Harry scowled at the frame.